sjasthi/ai-llm-training/AI_LLM_Engineering_Learning_Roadmap_for_IT_Professionals.md

 For every video, course, or guide:

-* Take notes
+- Take notes
-* Build something practical
+- Build something practical
-* Create reusable prompts
+- Create reusable prompts
-* Create reusable skills
+- Create reusable Skills
-* Share findings on GitHub or LinkedIn
+- Share findings on GitHub or LinkedIn
-* Compare ideas across multiple tools and models
+- Compare ideas across multiple tools and models

 The goal is not only to learn AI concepts, but to develop engineering intuition and practical implementation experience.

 ---

-Siva Jasthi   |  Founder, President, and Chief Instructor  @ Learn and Help (www.learnandhelp.com)  | siva.jasthi@gmail.com
+Siva Jasthi | Founder, President, and Chief Instructor @ Learn and Help ([www.learnandhelp.com](http://www.learnandhelp.com)) | <siva.jasthi@gmail.com>